-During fiscal 1996, the Company made extensive efforts to find a developer for the leasehold interest and the Company commenced negotiations with the City of New York to also assist the Company in identifying a buyer or developer for the leasehold interest.
-Simultaneously, the Company commenced negotations with the City for a full surrender of the leasehold interest back to the City.
-Based on the limited interest in the leasehold by any developer, the Company determined during the fourth quarter of fiscal 1996 that it was in the best interests of the Company to negotiate a complete and full settlement with the City and on July 31, 1996, the Company negotiated a settlement with the City of New York to relieve the Company from any further obligations related to the lease and to return the building to the City and the Company agreed to pay the City \$2,950,000 in full settlement of all of the City's claims for unpaid taxes and rent.
-The Company issued to the City 203,450 shares of the Company's common stock in August 1996 in consideration of the settlement amount.
+On July 31, 1996, the Company negotiated a settlement with the City of New York to relieve the Company from any further obligations related to the lease and to return the building to the City and the Company agreed to pay the City \$2,950,000 in full settlement of all of the City's claims for unpaid taxes and rent.
+The Company issued to the City 203,450 shares (213,623 shares after giving effect to the 5% stock dividend paid in October 1996) of the Company's common stock in August 1996 in consideration of the settlement amount.
+These shares were issued at the fair market value at the date of the Settlement for unpaid rent and payments in-leau of taxes of \$2.95 million.
 If the City has not received the net proceeds of \$2,950,000 upon the sale of such stock by March 17, 1997, the City shall return the remaining shares not sold, if any, and the Company shall pay the difference in cash.
 The Company would receive the net proceeds in excess of \$2,950,000.
 The excess or deficiency of the net proceeds received by the Company or paid to the City shall be recorded to additional paid-in capital.
-As a result of this settlement with the City, the Company incurred a charge against earnings in the amount of approximately \$7,613,000 in the fourth quarter of fiscal 1996 which was comprised of \$6.2 million in write down of the net book value of the leasehold property and the balance of $\$1.4\,$ million is related to final settlement for unpaid rent and real estate taxes on the property.
+As a result of this settlement with the City, the Company incurred a charge against earnings in the amount of approximately \$7.6 million in the fourth quarter of fiscal 1996.
+The components of the \$7.6 million charge included a writedown of the leasehold interest of \$6.2 million and for unpaid payments in-lieu-of taxes and rent on the leasehold of \$1.4 million.
+Of the settlement of \$2.95 million payments in-lieu-of taxes and unpaid rent, \$1.55 million was recorded prior to fiscal 1996 and the balance of \$1.4 million was recorded in fiscal 1996.